 For safety and security doors are locked at night.
-Emergency exit doors must remain unlocked but are secured with an internal locking device.
-Fire doors are fitted throughout, and the Home is regularly inspected to ensure it meets the highest fire safety regulations.
-New fire doors (kitchen area) and emergency lighting and glass alarm systems were fitted in the corridors in 2018.
+Emergency exit doors must remain unlocked, but are secured with an internal locking device.
+Fire doors are fitted throughout and the Home is regularly inspected to ensure it meets the highest fire safety regulations.
 All staff are fire trained annually and there are well documented fire procedures in place.
-Regular, unannounced, fire drills are carried out both during the week and at weekends.
+Regular, unannounced, fire drills are carried out.